TRINITY WESTERN UNIVERSITY (TWU) USRA

 - Identification of a supervisory faculty member and have the research project approved by that faculty member.

 Supervisor Eligibility: All tenure-track faculty.
 Other full-time and sessional TWU faculty who are involved in research may be eligible to supervise, and will be considered on a case-by-case basis.
 Faculty do not need to be NSERC eligible.
 A supervisor may submit applications to supervise a maximum of two students in the NSERC and TWU USRA combined.

 Forms & Instructions for proposed research supervisors

-*2021 USRA Recipients will present their research at TWU's 2022 Undergraduate Research Conference.
+*2022 USRA Recipients will present their research at TWU's 2023 CREATE Conference

 |Recipient Name||Supervisor||Research Project|

 Canada Research Chair in Cardiovascular Adaptation to Exercise